Statistical Significance of Clustering using Soft Thresholding: Real Data

-The second real example we used is breast cancer data (BRCA) also from The Cancer Genome Atlas Research Network which include four subtypes: LumA, LumB, Her2 and Basal and have been extensively studied by microarray and hierarchical clustering analysis \citep{cfan2006}.
-The sample size is 348 and the number of genes used in the analysis after filtering is 4000.
-Among 348 samples, there are 154 LumA, 81 LumB, 42 Her2 and 66 Basal.
 The results of applying SigClust to each pair of subclasses are shown in Table 2.
-For pairs including Basal, the $p$-values from all three methods are significant which implies that Basal can be well separated from the rest.
-For the LumA and LumB pair, all methods report very high $p$-values, which suggests that they are actually one subtype which is consistent with the findings of \citet{Parker2009}, which suggest that these are essentially a stretched Gaussian distribution (thus not flagged by SigClust), with an important clinical division within that distribution.
+For pairs including Basal, the $p$-values from all three methods are significant which implies that the Basal cluster is well separated from the rest.
+For the LumA and LumB pair, all methods report very high $p$-values, which suggests that they are actually one subtype.
+This is consistent with the findings of \citet{Parker2009}, which suggest that these are essentially a stretched Gaussian distribution (thus not flagged by SigClust), with an important clinical division within that distribution.
 For the Her2 and LumB pair, all three methods give a non-significant $p$-value although not as big as for the LumA and LumB pair, so there is no strong evidence for them to be separated (although hard thresholding appears to be close to a spuriously significant result).
-For the Her2 and LumA pair, the hard and combined methods give significant $p$-values, whereas the sample method fails to find this important difference.
-So this pair can be significantly separated as well.
+For the Her2 and LumA pair, the hard method gives a very significant $p$-value, the soft method gives a nearly significant $p$-value, whereas the sample method fails to find the clusters.
+Thus the cluster difference for this pair is not as large as for the Her2 and LumB pair.
 Note that the $p$-values listed in Table \ref{table2} are consistent with the scatter plot in Figure \ref{figure4} where the projections of the data points onto the first four principal component (PC) directions are displayed.
 Clearly, Basal is well separated from the remaining data.
 LumA and LumB are close together and LumB and Her2 are closer than LumA and Her2.
+These results are again consistent with our theoretical results that sample is often conservative, hard can occasionally be anti-conservative, and soft is an appropriate balance of these effects.